KRTirtho/spotube/README.md

 - [spotify (dart)](https://github.com/rinukkusu/spotify-dart) - A dart library for interfacing with the Spotify API
 - [audioplayers](https://github.com/bluefireteam/audioplayers) - A Flutter plugin to play multiple audio files simultaneously (Android/iOS)
 - [youtube_explode_dart](https://github.com/Hexer10/youtube_explode_dart) - YoutubeExplode is a library that provides an interface to query metadata of YouTube videos, playlists and channels, as well as to resolve and download video streams and closed caption tracks
-- [infinite_scroll_pagination](https://github.com/EdsonBueno/infinite_scroll_pagination) - Flutter package to help you lazily load and display pages of items as the user scrolls down your screen
 - [bitsdojo_window](https://github.com/bitsdojo/bitsdojo_window) - A Flutter package that makes it easy to customize and work with your Flutter desktop app window on Windows, macOS and Linux
 - [Inno Setup](https://jrsoftware.org/isinfo.php) - Inno Setup is a free installer for Windows programs by Jordan Russell and Martijn Laan
 - [collection](https://github.com/dart-lang/collection) - The collection package for Dart contains a number of separate libraries with utility functions and classes that makes working with collections easier